 Big Data DDoS Solutions

 Attackers tools are readily available making DDoS defence much harder than attack.
 It’s hard to blame anyone; the ISP are just transiting traffic and end users don’t know if they are compromised and part of a BotNet farm.
 There is no service of abuse or licence for the Internet making tracking and detection between independent service provider locations difficult.
 Recently, there has been a shift to application footprints.
 We now have multi-tiered applications dispersed across a variety of sites all requiring cross communication.
 New application architecture results in new types of attacks and with any application segment you are only as strong as the weakest link.
 The birth of the cloud and new technologies certainly increase the attack surface making quick and accurate DDoS detection a prime focus.
+A long with sql software to build search parameters while filtering through data to get the relative and current data you need to view in a smart data analyzing dashboard.

 Companies require mechanisms to stop and slow down DDoS attacks.
 The IETF introduced best practices with BCP38 and service providers started to incorporate ingress filtering to their designs, cross check incoming frames.
 However, ISPs are not forced by contract to implement these features.